sebastianpw/sage/README.md

 - Stable Diffusion community
 - Symfony framework contributors
 - Termux development team
+- Princeton WordNet — for the lexical database used in WordNet integration
 - All open-source libraries utilized in this project
 - OpenAI and Anthropic for integration support